ibra-kdbra/JS_game_collections/README.md

 ## Future Directions

 As you get more comfortable with JavaScript, HTML, and CSS, you can start to explore more complex game development concepts.
-You might want to look into game physics, AI, or multiplayer functionality.
-The sky's the limit!

-## Conclusion

-Creating games with Vanilla JS, HTML, and CSS can be a fun and rewarding experience.
-Not only does it help you learn important programming concepts, but you also end up with a game that you can share with your friends.
-So why wait?
-Start your game development journey today!